acquia/waterwheel.js/README.md

 ```

 `.setField()` accepts 3 arguments
-  - `nid`: The id of the entity you are setting field values on
+  - `identifier`: The id of the entity you are setting field values on
   - `fieldName`: The name of the field you are attempting to set the value of.
   - `fieldValue`: The value of the field.
 Either a string of a single value, or an array for multi-value.